Sea Life of Monterey Bay

 Bustling with marine life, Monterey is truly the place for a sea lover.
 While plump sea lions socialize loudly near the shores of Monterey Bay, humpback whales and orcas are just waiting to be discovered out at sea.
 Moreover, there is the famous Monterey Bay Aquarium, where we were able to see some incredible life up close.
 For a chance to witness Monterey's sea life in the wild, however, we soon found ourselves on a whale-watching boat, buzzing with excitement in anticipation of what we might glimpse.

-We began the cruise slowly as we left the harbor, obeying the rules of the "No Wake Zone" where all boats are confined to a speed of 5 miles per hour so that the nearby sea lions may nap in peace as the name suggests.
+We began the cruise slowly as we left the harbor, obeying the rules of the "No Wake Zone" where all boats are confined to a speed of 5 miles per hour which also seemingly ensures that the sea lions may nap in peace!
 With the clamor of the sea lions barking in the background, we leaned over the sides of the boat and even spotted sea otters floating blissfully on their backs.
 Soon, as the noise of the sea lions softened, the boat began to speed up, the sea quite violently rocking us from side to side and lifting us up and down.
 The wind and its freezing breath howled in our faces and I drew my jacket closer around my body as we watched the mainland quickly fade into the distance.

 After a while of navigating the open sea, we abruptly made a turn.
 Three boats had gathered in the middle of the ocean, apparently lying in wait.
 We rushed to the edge of the boat, and suddenly, a burst of seawater exploded out of the waves.
 Orcas!
 The black and white trio investigated each boat in turn, diving under the boat's bottoms and shocking the passengers with sudden appearances.
 As their long, pointed dorsal fins sliced through the surface of the water, we all gazed at these killer whales and what are the largest dolphins on Earth in wonder.
 They gave us a few more glances before their curiosity was seemingly fulfilled, and soon descended back into the unknown deep.